sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : NFS utilities and supporting clients and daemons for the kernel NFS server
+Short desc    : NFS utilities and supporting clients and daemons for the kernel NFS server
 URL          : http://linux-nfs.org/
-Лицензия     : MIT and GPLv2 and GPLv2+ and BSD
+License      : MIT and GPLv2 and GPLv2+ and BSD
-Описание     : The nfs-utils package provides a daemon for the kernel NFS server and
+Descript     : The nfs-utils package provides a daemon for the kernel NFS server and
              : related tools, which provides a much higher level of performance than the
              : traditional Linux NFS server used by most users.
              :